pmetin/NER-fine-tuning/README.md

 The annotations were then corrected by 4 annotators, and exported in a .csv file to be used as data to fine-tune the model.

+*Please note that much of the code used here is either inspired by or directly taken from Ms. Delphine Bernhard's Machine Learning course given at the Université de Strasbourg.*
+<br></br>

 # Details

 Tagset : ['PERSON', 'GPE', 'ORG', 'FAC', 'EVENT', 'PRODUCT', 'LOC', 'NORP']